javierbrea/personal-website/content/blog/spellcheck-github-action/index.md

 ## Finally

-Then, after fixing all errors or adding the neccesary custom words, at some point we get:
+Then, after fixing all errors or adding the necessary custom words, at some point we get:

 ```txt
 Spelling check passed :)